viniciusdacal/redux-arc/docs/basics/RequestsDefinition.md

 });
 ```

-As its first param, `createApiAction` expects a namespace, that will be used as a prefix of your types.
+`createActions` expects a namespace as its first argument, that will be used to prefix the action types.

-The second param is the requests definition object, which should respect the following pattern:
+The second argument is the requests definition object, which should respect the following pattern:

 ```js
 {